Extending Victoria's impact and profile for global audiences, visitors and markets

 These foundations are also a basis for building on Melbourne's status as a culturally-rich and outwardly-focused city.
-Melbourne already has an enviable international brand as the most liveable city in the world.
+Melbourne already has an enviable international brand as one of the most liveable cities in the world.
 In part, this relies on the quality and depth of our creative talent and cultural assets.
 We want to see Melbourne continue to develop as a major global city, to be recognised and visited for its remarkable cultural programming and assets.

 The Victorian Government undertakes inbound and outbound trade missions, delivers major trade and cultural events that draw visitors and investment to the state.
-It maintains a network of international offices to support Victorian organisations in key markets like China, Indonesia, India, Europe and the United States.
+It maintains a network of international offices to support Victorian organisationsin key markets like China, Indonesia, India, Europe and the United States.
 The flagship Victoria Invitation Program provides a platform to showcase Victoria's creative industries strengths.
 A new marketing strategy for the state, to be implemented by Visit Victoria, will leverage cultural programming and assets to grow Victoria's visitor economy and jobs in metropolitan and regional areas.

 Learn about the progress of Creative State Actions 29-34, worth $5.05 million over four years, to see how we are boosting Victoria's international reputation and creative profile, stimulating tourism, trade and investment, connecting Victorian talent and creative businesses to the world and strengthening global opportunities for our creators and artists.